 2. Stress or fear

-Dogs may also shake due to stress or fear, which is most commonly seen at the vets or when fireworks are going off.
+Do dogs shake when scared?
+Yes - dogs may also shake due to stress or fear, which is most commonly seen at the vets or when fireworks are going off.
 Dog trembling may also be paired with signs like whining, whimpering, growling, panting and they may pin their ears back and hide.

 If they seem anxious quite often, it’s a good idea to monitor any possible triggers that make them feel that way.
 Then, if possible, remove these triggers from their lives, or consider enlisting the help of a dog behaviourist.
 If you need more information on helping a dog with fear or anxiety, take a look at our guide.

 One of the possible reasons why a dog keep shaking is excitement.
-Your dog may shake when they’re playing with you, if you’ve just got home and they’re happy to see you or if you’re just about to go for a walk.
+Your dog shaking can happen when they’re playing with you, if you’ve just got home and they’re happy to see you or if you’re just about to go for a walk.
 When dogs shake due to excitement it helps to lower their excess energy and keep them more contained.
 Most commonly it’s seen in younger dogs as they tend to have weaker impulse control, and it’s usually a good idea to pay less attention to them until they calm down, then reward them with a calm stroke.

 In a similar way to how we shiver when we’re cold, dogs also do this.
 Some breeds are more sensitive to the cold than others, particularly if they’re smaller or have a thinner coat, as they have less protection from the elements.
 If the cold really seems to bother them, invest in a coat and maybe even a pair of booties to keep them toasty during the winter.